Oldranda1414/AutoDev/docs/architectural-design.md

 Two spaces can be used to separate an option from it's informal description, e.g.: `-o  Informal description.`

+Default values for arguments can be defined with the following form: `[default: value]`

 ### AutoDev usage definiton

 The usage of AutoDev's command `autodev` is defined as follows, using [docopt](https://github.com/jazzband/docopt-ng) command definition language: